stcarrez/ada-util/docs/Util_Misc.md

+### Nullable types
+Sometimes it is necessary to represent a simple data type with an optional boolean information that indicates whether the value is valid or just null.
+The concept of nullable type is often used in databases but also in JSON data representation.
+The <tt>Util.Nullables</tt> package provides several standard type to express the null capability of a value.

+By default a nullable instance is created with the null flag set.

 ## Text Builders
 The `Util.Texts.Builders` generic package was designed to provide string builders.
 The interface was designed to reduce memory copies as much as possible.